 This is a sample outline only.
-Course schedule, assignments, homework, exams and content may vary with individual instructors.
+Course schedule, assignments, exams and content may vary with individual instructors.
 It will also vary based on whether the course is a summer course or a fall/spring course.
-Students should contact their instructor for questions regarding the course they are taking.
+The student should contact the instructor regarding questions about the course they are taking.

 Chapter Readings: Each student should come to class prepared to discuss the chapters assigned for that class.
-Students will be called upon in random order.
-All chapters will be discussed for each class.
+Students may be called in random order.
 The student is expected to read and comprehend each chapter assigned and may ask questions as appropriate for understanding, as each chapter may or may not be discussed in detail